 Take a look at the best savings rates and you'll see that there are plenty of medium-term accounts that can help secure growth-generating rates, and three years could be the ideal term.
 Your returns are guaranteed too, unlike with a variable rate account.
 However, it's important to be aware of the restrictions.

 In particular, most fixed rate bonds won't allow you to make further additions or access your funds early – and if they do they could penalise you heavily – so you'll need to be confident you won't need your chosen investment for the full three years.

 You also need to make absolutely certain that you're choosing the best savings account for your needs, and we're happy to help with that!
 Here are the current top six three-year bonds that could help you secure a decent return.

-Next up is Ikano Bank, whose three-year bond also pays 2.21%, this time from a minimum investment of £1,000.
+Ikano Bank secures fourth place with a bond that pays 2.26%, this time from a minimum investment of £1,000.
 Additional deposits are allowed for 14 days after opening, but as there are no withdrawals before maturity, savers will have to ensure they won't need their funds for the full three-year term.

 In fifth place is Hodge Bank with a deal that pays 2.25% from a minimum of £1,000.
 While early access to funds is not allowed, there is some welcome flexibility in how the account can be opened and operated.

 Completing the top six is Tandem Bank, which also pays 2.25% AER from £1,000.
 This time, however, neither additional deposits nor early access to funds are allowed, on a bond which must be opened online and then operated over the phone.